locallyoptimistic/LocallyOptimistic/content/post/building-a-data-practice.md

 After 30 days, I started the hard work of clarifying and prioritizing, asking questions like, "Why do you need this?
 What will you do with it?
 How will it impact your decisions?"
 I pushed back on some requests.
 I looked for assumptions, sources of bias, errors in logic.

 Was this the right approach?
 Frankly, I don't know.
 I could see it backfiring, especially if you can't switch gears to questioning mode.
 My plate filled up quickly by the end of the 30 days, and it's hard feeling behind in a job you have just started.
-Ultimately, whether this is successful is will be dependent on you and your organization.
+Ultimately, whether this is successful is dependent on you and your organization.

 ### Build your network
 You may be the only data person at your startup, but don't feel you have to go it alone.
 Work on [building your network]({{< ref "analytics_brain_trust.md" >}}) of other data practitioners so you have a place to go with questions, to get feedback on your ideas, and to keep up with the field.